joshua-neizer/CISC327-Final-Project/architecture/design.md

 To develop the tests there are three main tools that will be used.
 Pytest will be used to for the tests with code split up into specific folders allowing us to focus on individual aspects of the design.
 Selenium will be used to assert inputs and navigate the webpage for the tests.
 Lastly, GitHub actions will be used for CI and will be set up to work on pull requests into main only (see test procedures)

 The final important aspect of the test strategy are the standards.
 As explained previously, we will adhere to PEP8 conventions, and ensuring such with Pylint.
 Standardized naming is very important for tests and makes creating tests easier and clearer.
 It will be clear as to what is being tested and if there are any problems, what the bug is.
+Tests will be named including the tested method, the expected input/state, and the behaviour (i.e. loginUser_userDoesNotExist_someException())

 ## Test plans
 - items = integration tests from requirements + unit tests we add